Hard-line Republicans won't back Scalise for speaker and frustration grows as the House sits idle

 Rep. Troy Nehls, R-Texas, reaffirmed his support for Trump as speaker; the position does not need to go to a member of Congress.

-Trump, the front-runner to 2024 GOP presidential nomination, repeatedly discussed Scalise's health during a radio interview that aired Thursday.
+Trump, the front-runner for the 2024 GOP presidential nomination, repeatedly discussed Scalise's health during a radio interview that aired Thursday.

 “Well, I like Steve.
 I like both of them very much.
 But the problem, you know, Steve is a man that is in serious trouble, from the standpoint of his cancer,” Trump said on Fox News host Brian Kilmeade’s radio show.